 By COGwriter

-Since first learning about the Worldwide Church of God (WCG) more than 40 years ago, I have heard many false accusations against the WCG and its leadership.
+Since first learning about the Worldwide Church of God (WCG) more than 50 years ago, I have heard many false accusations against the WCG and its leadership.
 This article, however, dwells only on the accusations I have personally heard against church founder Herbert W. Armstrong (HWA).

-Although it is not likely this article will persuade anyone who has made up his mind that he/she doesn't like Herbert W. Armstrong, I hope those who are interested in the truth will realize that he has often been unfairly accused.
+Although it is not likely this article will persuade anyone who has made up his or her mind that he/she doesn't like Herbert W. Armstrong, I hope those who are interested in the truth will realize that he has often been unfairly accused.
 (Those interested in more background on Herbert W. Armstrong may wish to read the article Who Was Herbert W. Armstrong?
 How is He Viewed Today?)

 One problem with doing this research is that Herbert W. Armstrong grew up during a time when one was taught not to dignify false accusations with an answer.
 Thus he almost never denied the many attacks against him personally.